Amarnath510/webpack-bundler-tutorial/project-setup.md

 ## Install [clean-webpack-plugin](https://www.npmjs.com/package/clean-webpack-plugin)
 - Every time when build is generated it has to be clean and should not contain any unwanted or unused files from previous build.
 This plugin helps us to do that
 - `npm i -D clean-webpack-plugin`
-- Update the config file and include the plugin in the plugins array
+- Update the config file and add the clean-plugin to `plugins` array
   ```
   const { CleanWebpackPlugin } = require('clean-webpack-plugin');
   ...